Can Bad Spark Plugs Cause a P0420 Code? (Answered!)

 7. Install the new spark plugs

-The dielectric grease is going to prevent moisture from causing corrosion and it is going to be very easy to remove the boot if needed.
+The dielectric grease is going to prevent moisture from causing corrosion.
+It is going to be very easy to remove the boot if needed.

 Place the new spark plug into the spark plug socket and connect a long extension to it.
 Slowly place the spark plug into the cylinder head and tighten it.
 It is important to tighten down your spark plugs correctly.
 If you tighten them too much, you could damage the threads.
 If you don’t tighten them enough, they could become loose and blow out the engine.